 What happens during aging?

-As a dog ages, they will start to have less energy, might develop cataracts or hearing problems, and their organs will eventually stop working as well.
+As a dog ages, they will start to have less energy, might develop cataracts or hearing problems, and their organs will eventually stop working properly as well.
 This means that senior dogs are at higher risk of getting kidney or liver disease, diabetes, or become obese.

 Not all dogs are considered seniors at the same age, and it mainly depends on the breed and the dog's unique traits.
 Small breeds are considered old when they are 10 or 11 years of age.
 Medium sized breeds, like Golden Retriever, become seniors at the age of 8-10, and giant breeds are considered old by the age of 5 or 6.